jiabingeng/reactor-user-docs/administration/companies-and-properties.md

 Click a property to see an overview of that property.
 The overview shows any activity performed on the property.
 It also lists the metrics and extensions for the property.

-## Create a property
+## Create a Web property

-Create a property in Launch.
+Create a Web property in Launch.

 Note: Only a user with sufficient rights can create a property.
-See [User Management](user-permissions.md).
+See [User Management](users.md).

 Before beginning, review the [Best practices for planning properties](companies-and-properties.md#best-practices-for-planning-properties) for properties.